mohit191/uca2016/README.md

 6. If everything goes fine - start implementing your project now.

 7. COOL CODING
 8. Refer to requirement.txt for project requirement.
 Be constructive, add some eye catching features if your want to. best of luck !!
+9. New user happy.